Showing posts with label boats. Show all posts

 We celebrated Thanksgiving with family at our house, and everyone had a great time.

-In December, I attended a Christmas party at Zoey Bells with new and old friends.
-Hubby and I attended Haynes's fifth Birthday party at the Launch Pad.
+In December, I attended a Christmas party with new and old friends at Zoey Bells, and my Hubby and I attended Haynes's fifth Birthday party at the Launch Pad.

-I attended our CBS Christmas Party at Church.
+I attended our CBS Christmas Party at the Church.

-My daughter and her hubby are coming home for a week for Christmas, and we will be celebrating Christmas with all the family.
+My daughter and her Husband are coming home for a week for Christmas, and we will celebrate Christmas with the whole family.

 And on New Year's Eve, I will be celebrating with my sisters.